go-gl/gl/README.md

 Usage
 -----

-Use `go get` to download and install one of the prebuilt packages.
-The prebuilt packages support OpenGL versions 3.2, 3.3, 4.1, 4.4 and 4.5 across both the core and compatibility profiles and include all extensions.
+Use `go get -u` to download and install one of the prebuilt packages.
+The prebuilt packages support OpenGL versions 2.1, 3.1, 3.2, 3.3, 4.1, 4.2, 4.3, 4.4 and 4.5 across both the core and compatibility profiles and include all extensions.
+Pick whichever one(s) you need:

+    go get -u github.com/go-gl/gl/v{3.2,3.3,4.1,4.2,4.3,4.4,4.5}-{core,compatibility}/gl
-    go get github.com/go-gl/gl/v{3.2,3.3,4.1,4.4,4.5}-{core,compatibility}/gl
+    go get -u github.com/go-gl/gl/v3.1/gles2
-    go get github.com/go-gl/gl/v3.3-core/gl
+    go get -u github.com/go-gl/gl/v2.1/gl

 Once the bindings are installed you can use them with the appropriate import statements.